emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 10 minutes\
 You spend 10 minutes inspriring your companions.
 Up to 10 creatures who listened to your speech gains 6d8 temporary hit points.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Knockdown
 Prone\
 Quick action\
 You attempt to knock a foe off balance.
 Make a Melee Strike.
 On a hit, the target is also knocked prone.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Lightning Bolt
 Lightning, Spell\
 2 actions\
 You lauch a bolt of Lightning.
 Each creature in a 40m line that is 4m wide must make a Dexterity saving throw or take 5d12 Lightning damage on a failure, or become stunned 1 on a critical failure, in addition to doubling the damage, as normal.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Living Construct
 Conjuration, Spell\